 The museum is on the ground floor of Amar building on Sir Phirozeshah Mehta Road in Mumbai’s heritage district.
 Armed guards protect it.
 The museum does not open on Mondays and bank holidays.
 Visitors have to go through a security check.
 You have to switch off mobile phones.
 Lockers are available to keep valuables of the guests.
 The timings are 10:30 to 17:15 hours.
 Entry is free.

-The interior is air conditioned and well illuminated.
+The interior is air conditioned and well lit up.
 The lights are motion-triggered in some spots.
 The rooms are window-less.
-Surveillance cameras could be seen in all the rooms.
-It is not a big museum and can be covered in one or two hours.
+All the rooms are under TV surveillance.
+It is not a big museum.
+You can be cover it in one or two hours.

 The exhibits are provided with informative text in English and Hindi.
-The first section has exhibits which communicate the general concepts of money and how it evolved from barter to coins and later to the modern day digital money.
+The first section has exhibits which communicate the general concepts of money.
+It evolved from barter to coins and later to the modern day digital money.

 The second section is assigned to the monetary system of India.
 It houses an ample collection of coins from ancient, medieval and modern India.
 The earliest coins were made of silver that go back to sixth century BC.

 In the third section the visitors can get acquainted with different bank and other types of securities.
 Employment of such securities in India is regulated by the Negotiable Instruments Act, 1881.

 The fourth section is dedicated to the history of paper money.
-All specimens of British and post-colonial India paper money are represented here.
+Visitors can see here all specimens of British and post-colonial India paper money.

 The fifth section is an illustration of modern money and securities and provides information on the financial system in India today.

-The sixth and final section is fully focused on the Reserve Bank of India, its history and activities since inception.
+The sixth and final section focuses on the Reserve Bank of India, its history and activities.
 There is a brief report on modern Indian banks from 1720 to 1854.
-It has been put together on the basis of the archives of Reserve Bank of India and the state of Maharashtra.

-All the governors of the Reserve Bank of India including the very first, Sir Osborne Smith, are also depicted in this section.
+All the governors of the Reserve Bank of India including the very first, Sir Osborne Smith, find a place in this section.